EXPRESSIONS OF INTEREST for 2025 now Open!!

 Middle Park FC encourage all our teams to enter upcoming tournaments, cups and galas hosted across Victoria.

-Click link here for details of preseason 2025 events that have been confirmed to date.
+Click link here for details of Cup Tournaments that have been confirmed to date.
 This information will be updated as additional tournaments are confirmed.

 Personal Accident Insurance Cover